PeerHerholz/BIDS_NBS/_sources/index.rst.txt

 Introduction
 ============

-``BIDS_NBS`` aims to provide a set of tools for working with `BIDS NBS`, specifically the conversion from `BIDS`-compliant datasets to `BIDS-NBS`-compliant datasets by adapting and adding respective metadata information.
+``bidsnbs`` aims to provide a set of tools for working with `BIDS NBS`, specifically the conversion from `BIDS`-compliant datasets to `BIDS-NBS`-compliant datasets by adapting and adding respective metadata information.

 This documentation showcases the respective functionality and provides details concerning its application and modules.